MarDuer/headless-jd2-docker/README.md

 PASSWORD             | The MyJDownloader account password.
 Is written automatically to config-file, if set.
 UID                  | Specifies the UID the daemon should run as.
 All created files will be owned by this UID.
 Defaults to 1000.
 GID                  | Specifies the GID for all created files.
 This only works in combination with the UID.
 Defaults to 100 for users.
+UMASK                | Specifies the mask for all created files and directories.
+If this environment variable is not specified 022 is used as default

 Not setting `UID` / `GID` will default to `1000`:`100`.